Pascal-So/peg-solitaire/report/paper.typ

 universe was mirrored (parity transformation) and time was reversed @sozzi_parity_2007.
 Note that all three transformations must be applied together, the symmetry does not hold for a subset of them.

-By abuse of terminology, we now apply this same concept to Peg Solitaire.
+By gratuitous abuse of terminology, we now apply this same concept to Peg Solitaire.

 === Parity Transformation
 If we record a game and mirror one coordinate, the resulting recording still behaves exactly like a normal game of Peg